grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Proof:
 - Suppose we have some $C$ and $n_0$, $C \gt 0$, $n_0 \geq 0$.
   We must show: $\exists n \geq n_0, n^2 \gt C \cdot n$

 Note: we can't just choose anything here.
 It has to work for *any* choice of C *and* it has to be at least as big as $n_0$ *and* it has to be a natural number.

 What should we pick?

 <div class="footnote">
 Note: Technically, it doesn't *have* to be as big as n0.
 If it's smaller, then the statement will be vacuously true.
-But, then we'd have to consider both cases.
-It's easier to pick something we know is bigger, because then there is only one case to consider.
+But, we don't get to pick n0, so then we'd have to the case where n0 is smaller separately.
+It's easier to pick something we know is bigger, because then there is only one case to prove.
 </div>

 ---